 4. Sugarloaf / Rockburn Track, June 2017

 An absolute gem of a loop track from the Routeburn Shelter car park, which I had almost entirely to myself.
-It’s more challenging and technically interesting than the Routeburn Track, with a narrow tramping track, rather than the Great Walk standard small roads.
+It’s more challenging and technically interesting than the Routeburn Track, with a narrow tramping track, rather than the Great Walk standard small road.

 5. Mt McIntosh Track and Mt Judah Track, May 2019

 A great loop track an hour north of Queenstown with beautiful scenery and plenty of historic mining remains.
-It’s a decent ~1,400m ascent and descent with one potentially dodgy river crossing but on a good day it is stunning.
+It’s involves a decent ~1,400m ascent and descent with one potentially dodgy river crossing but on a good day it is stunning.